AnirudhaKulkarni-prog/java-employee-challenge-reliaquest/README.md

 To resolve any errors, you must run **spotlessApply** task.
 `./gradlew spotlessApply`

+### Implementation :-

-✅ Features Implemented
+Features Implemented
-Fetch all employees
+1.Fetch all employees

-Get employee by ID or name
+2.Get employee by ID or name

-Create a new employee
+3.Create a new employee

-Delete employee by name
+4.Delete employee by name

-Get highest salary among employees
+5.Get highest salary among employees

-Get top 10 highest-earning employee names
+6.Get top 10 highest-earning employee names

 Each endpoint fetches or modifies data by interacting with a mock external API defined in the api/ module.

-▶ How to Run
-Prerequisites
+### Prerequisites
 Java 17+
 Gradle 7.x
 Internet connection (for dependencies)

-Start the Application
+### Start the Application
-bash
-Copy
-Edit

 cd server
 ./gradlew bootRun

-🧪 Testing Strategy
+### Testing Strategy
-Unit Tests for service and controller layers

-Integration Tests using WireMock to simulate the external employee API
+Unit Tests for service and controller layers Integration Tests using WireMock to simulate the external employee API

 All test payloads are extracted into reusable fixture JSON files under src/test/resources

 ./gradlew clean test

-📂 Directory Overview
+### Directory Overview

 java-employee-challenge-reliaquest/
 │